digital-asset/certification-damlfundamentals-capstone/README.md

 4. **Annotate your code** to highlight key functionalities and provide clear context.

+5. Maximize your score by fully integrating all rubric components into the application workflow.
+Failure to incorporate defined items, such as records and typeclasses, into the business logic will result in point deductions.

 To assist with your capstone project preparation, we provide a sample app as a guide.
 Analyze its code structure, functionality, and test script as you work towards your certification.
 Happy coding!

 ---